ryo-wijaya/blog/_tabs/about.md

   </a>
 </div>

-This site is where I document my journey, share insights, and reflect on lessons learned along the way.
-Thanks for visiting :smile:.
+This site is where I document my journey, share insights, and reflect on lessons along the way, helping to ensure that things learned are not forgotten by my goldfish memory :tropical_fish:.